Alternating Reinforcement Learning with Contextual Rubric Rewards: Beyond the Scalarization Strategy: Methodology

 \subsection{Analysis of the Responses in Rollout}

-It has been widely observed that more diverse rollout responses can lead to better RL performance \citep{anschel2025group, li2025jointly, bamba2025xrpo}.
+It has been widely observed that more diverse rollout responses can lead to better RL performance \citep{anschel2025group, li2025jointly, bamba2025xrpo}. \citet{razin2026what} suggests that a reward model producing high-variance reward signals can be beneficial for RL training.
 Previous methods thus focus on improving the diversity through increasing the exploration in rollout.

 Motivated by this, we quantify rollout diversity by analyzing the dispersion of reward signals across sampled responses, using reward variance as summary statistics.
 We first define the total weight $W$, the meta-class weight $W_m$, and the corresponding relative weight $\beta_m$ as follows: